Relational Reasoning Network (RRN) for Anatomical Landmarking: Methods

 \subsection{Variational Dropout}

-Dropout is an important regularizer employed to prevent overfitting with the cost of $2-3$ times increased training time on average~\cite{JMLR:v15:srivastava14a}.
+Dropout is an important regularizer employed to prevent overfitting at a cost of $2-3$ times (on average) increase in training time~\cite{JMLR:v15:srivastava14a}.
 For efficiency reasons, speeding up dropout is critical and it can be achieved by a variational Bayesian inference on the model parameters~\cite{Kingma:2015:VDL:2969442.2969527}.
 Given a training input dataset $X=\{x_1,x_2,..,x_N\}$ and the corresponding output dataset $Y=\{y_1,y_2,..,y_N\}$, the goal in \textit{RRN} is to learn the parameters $\omega$ such that $y=F_{\omega}(x)$.
 In the Bayesian approach, given the input and output datasets $X,Y$, we seek for the posterior distribution $p(\omega|X,Y)$, by which we can predict output $y^*$ for a new input point $x^*$ by solving the integral \cite{Gal:2016:TGA:3157096.3157211}:

 In practice, this computation involves intractable integrals \cite{Kingma:2015:VDL:2969442.2969527}.
 To obtain the posterior distributions, a Gaussian prior distribution $N(0, I)$ is placed over the network weights \cite{Gal:2016:TGA:3157096.3157211} which leads to a much faster convergence \cite{Kingma:2015:VDL:2969442.2969527}.